Elizabeth Barton: Visions

+Conflict with Henry VIII

-However, when the King began the process of obtaining an annulment of his marriage to Catherine of Aragon and seizing control of the Church in England from Rome, Barton opposed him.
+By 1534, Barton's prophecies were less in tune with the interests of Henry VIII, becoming more about political affairs of both state and religion.
+When the King began the process of obtaining an annulment of his marriage to Catherine of Aragon and seizing control of the Church in England from Rome, Barton opposed him.
 Barton strongly opposed the English Reformation and, in around 1532, began prophesying that if Henry remarried, he would die within a few months.
 She said that she had even seen the place in Hell to which he would go.
 Thomas More thought many prophesies were fictitiously attributed to her, and King Henry actually lived for a further 15 years.
 Remarkably, probably because of her popularity, Barton went unpunished for nearly a year.
 More, Reynolds & Fisher all warned her against ‘political’ statements and distanced themselves from her.
-The King's agents spread rumours that she was engaged in sexual relationships with priests and that she suffered from mental illness.
+The King's agents spread false rumours about mental illness and sexual relationships with priests.

-Arrest and execution

-With her reputation undermined, the Crown arrested Barton in 1533 and forced her to confess that she had fabricated her revelations.
+With her reputation undermined, Barton was arrested by the Crown in 1533 and forced to confess that she had fabricated her revelations.
 What is known regarding her confession comes from Thomas Cromwell, his agents and other sources affiliated with the Crown.